Designing Gamified Systems @EELISA (MA)

 - discusses latest research findings and the potential impact of gamification on society, economy and everyday life.

 The course is complemented with a practical design project, where students in a team select and apply design methods & techniques in order to create a prototype of a gamified / hedonic information system.
 Within this project, the students can apply knowledge and skills acquired in this lecture and their studies in a challenging context.
-The results are presented towards peers and/or experts from research and/or industry.

 In the winter semester, this course is offered as part of the European Engineering Learning Innovation and Science Alliance (EELISA – https://eelisa.eu).
 Thus, we have reserved seats for EELISA students.
 The EELISA cooperation will give the lecture an even more international setting and allow FAU students to collaborate in their projects with interdisciplinary students from all over Europe.
 Further, the course will have an adapted scope, focussing on engineering and the gamification of fields, such as mobility, production, cities, logistics, and technologies.